Toyota Prius c Insurance Rates

 Wyoming | $964 | -$120 | -11.1% |

-Using high physical damage deductibles could save up to $370 annually, while buying higher liability limits will increase rates.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $351 extra every 12 months.
+Opting for high physical damage deductibles could cut prices by as much as $370 annually, whereas increasing liability limits will increase premiums.
+Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $351 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |